-Isothermal Community College is dedicated to equality of opportunity for its staff, students, and Community.
-It is the policy of Isothermal Community College to be fair and impartial, not practicing or condoning discrimination in any form, against students, employees, and applicants on the grounds of race, color, religion, age, sex, national origin, or handicap.
+Isothermal Community College is dedicated to equality of opportunity for its staff, students, and community.
+It is the policy of Isothermal Community College to be fair and impartial, practicing or condoning nondiscrimination in all forms against students, employees, and applicants on the grounds of race, color, religion, age, sex, national origin, or handicap.
 Isothermal Community College is committed to this policy.